Charles Fechter: Biography

 No Thoroughfare by Charles Dickens and Wilkie Collins.
-Left to right: Benjamin Webster, Mrs. Alfred Mellon, Henry G. Neville, Charles Fechter, Carlotta Leclercq, John Billington, and George G. Belmore.
+Left to right: Benjamin Webster, Mrs. Alfred Mellon, Henry Neville, Charles Fechter, Carlotta Leclercq, John Billington, and George G. Belmore.

 After this he appeared at the Adelphi Theatre (1868) as Obenreizer in No Thoroughfare, by Charles Dickens and Wilkie Collins, as Edmond Dantes in The Count of Monte Cristo, and as Count de Leyrac in Black and White, a play in which the actor himself collaborated with Wilkie Collins.

 In 1870 he visited the United States, where (with the exception of a visit to London in 1872) he remained till his death.
 He played in the United States between 1870 and 1876 in most of the parts in which he had won his chief triumphs in Britain.
 His first appearance in New York was at Niblo's Garden in the title role of Hugo's Ruy Blas in January 1870.
 He leased the Globe Theatre at 730 Broadway in September 1870.
 The experiment was brief.
 Fechter's imperious temper, aggravated by indulgence in drink, involved him in private quarrels and in discussions in the press, and he left in January 1871.
 He then had the same experiences at the old French theatre, renamed the Lyceum Theatre that year, and also in Boston.

 He then went into a brief partnership with William Stuart at the newly completed New Park Theatre in April 1874.
 It had been built by Stuart and Dion Boucicault, who pulled out just before the opening.
 Fechter acted in his own Love's Penance, an adaptation of Le médecin des enfants by le Comte d'Avrigny.
 The play flopped, and Fechter retired to a farm which he had bought in the little village of Richland Centre, Bucks County, near Quakertown.
 The last three years of his life were spent in seclusion with his second wife, Lizzie Price, and his dogs on the farm, where he died.
 He was interred at Mount Vernon Cemetery in Philadelphia.

 A bust of the actor by himself is in the Garrick Club, London.